36 0 11

 I can’t say I blame them …

 Because of the internet, I can build a highly profitable business without leaving the comfort of my home.
 I also don’t have to worry about dealing with any products.
-Yet I get a lot more leads per day then any Amway rep was able to get and all from the comforts of my home, providing me with a nice tidy monthly income.
+Yet I get a lot more leads per day than any Amway rep was able to get and all from the comforts of my home, providing me with a nice tidy monthly income.

 I admit it took me many years to figure it out but hey, I am not complaining because I got there.